 Through Atienna’s eyes, Werner saw Kovich lower his gaze teary-eyed.

 “Stop looking like that… Dammit, you…” the oberst whispered, releasing his grip on Werner’s gun and taking a step backwards in defeat.
 “And now because of you two, I look like a damn fool…”

 “…the fuck is going on?”
 Stein muttered.

 Gilbert responded by telling him quietly to shut up.

-“You’ll be given a fair but thorough investigation and trial, Colonel von Spiel,” Werner said, lowering his gun slowly.
+“You’ll be given a fair but thorough investigation and trial, Oberst von Spiel,” Werner said, lowering his gun slowly.
 “And you’re mistaken.
 I will always be loyal to Capricorn—”

 A gunshot suddenly rang out without warning.

 Werner stiffened before doing a quick, rapid assessment of all of his subordinates’ weapons.
 None of them had fired.
 He hesitantly looked over his own weapon and let out an internal sigh of relief.
 He had not unknowingly fired either.

 But the oberst doubled over cradling his throat and let out a groan of pain.
 When he removed his hands from his throat, however, there was no wound, no blood.
 Instead, red dribbled out from the corners of his mouth.